Steve Falcon

 My 10 years at Microsoft have been the most rewarding of my career.
 While there I drove development programs, managed other Program Managers, and conceived and formed shipping product teams.

 My first accomplishment at Microsoft was the redesign of the Windows network configuration user interface.
-Windows NT 4 had a poor UI that stymied users and generated 40% of the technical support cost incurred by the product.
+Windows NT 4 had a troublesome UI that stymied users and generated 40% of the technical support cost incurred by the product.
 The new UI shipped in Windows 2000, Windows XP, and remains today.

 Steve Falcon - Windows 2000, Windows XP